 - 4 How to Use Gutenberg to Insert Special Characters

 - 5 Using Insert Special Characters Plugin to add Special Characters in WordPress.

 - 7 What Happens If You Uninstall the Plugin?

 In WordPress, What Are Special Characters?

-WordPress special characters are any characters that you wish to add to a page.
+WordPress special characters are any characters you wish to add to a page.
 But those special characters do not have it on your keyboard.
-For example, An English keyboard lacks keys for accented characters that are popular in other languages.
+For example, An English keyboard lacks keys for accented characters popular in other languages.

 It has the potential to be a significant element in WordPress content.
 Another type of unique character is a sign that does not show on any keyboard.
 It is independent of languages, such as trademark ™, copyright ©, or fractions ¾.

 Special Characters of Various Types

 Aside from letters and numbers, a contemporary keyboard has hundreds of unique characters.
 In this addition, there are question marks, exclamation points, slashes, dollar signs, and several other symbols.